Chapter 01 · Message components

 A fully-templated message and a fully-bespoke message both have legible voice signatures, and recipients respond to legible voice.
 The hybrid has neither.
 Reply rates on the template-with-AI-personalization structure run 20 to 30% below either pure approach.

-Cold copy that reads as if written by a sales development rep replies at roughly half the rate of cold copy that reads as if written by the founder.
-The mechanism is not prestige — the recipient does not read the sender's title before deciding to reply.
-The mechanism is voice.
-Founder voice tends to be specific, occasionally awkward, and structurally non-uniform.
+Copy that reads like a sales development rep replies at roughly half the rate of copy that reads like a founder.
+The recipient does not check your title before deciding to reply — the mechanism is voice.
+Founder voice tends to be specific, occasionally awkward, and structurally uneven.
 SDR voice tends to be smooth, generic, and structurally uniform.
-Recipients respond to the former at a rate of roughly 2x the latter, controlling for offer and infrastructure.
+The recipient responds to the former at roughly 2x the rate.

-The operator implication: copy written by the person who actually understands the offer — the founder, the head of the function, the engineer who built the product — outperforms copy written by the person whose job is to write outbound copy.
-The exception is when the outbound-copy writer has been embedded in the offer long enough to write in the founder's voice.
-This is rare and is the central qualification for in-house outbound staffing decisions.
+Practical implication: the person who actually understands the offer — the founder, the head of the function, the engineer who built the product — outperforms the person whose job is to write outbound.
+This is your unfair advantage as a founder.
+Use it until you hit $1M ARR.
+The handful of SDR hires who outperform founders are the ones who have been embedded in the offer long enough to write in the founder's voice.
+That is rare, and it is the central qualification for any early outbound hire.

 The grammar-and-typo question